Here's everything you need to know about qualifying and applying for graduation, as well as participating in commencement.

 Applying for Graduation

-Students who wish to earn a Dietrich School degree or certificate must complete a graduation application online through the Office of Student Records website.
-When applying for graduation, please heed the following guidelines:
+Students who wish to earn a Dietrich School degree or certificate must complete a graduation application online through the Office of Student Records.
+Applications are available on this page (desktop users, look to the right of the page; mobile users, scroll to the bottom).
+When applying for graduation, please heed the following guidelines.

 - You must apply for graduation in the term preceding the one in which you expect to graduate.
 For example, if you plan to graduate in April, you must apply for graduation in early November.
 Check the Dietrich School calendar for graduation deadlines.
 You should also discuss your graduation plans with your advisor.